-The history of harassment of the Belarusian antinuclear campaign activists started in 2008 when president Lukashenko adopted the "final political decision on Nuclear Power Plant (NPP) construction” in the country.
-The Government used its traditional methods, from administrative persecution (arrests, fines, searches, deportations) to intimidations.
-This pressure was targed against peaceful activists including the experts who pointed to the poor quality of official documentation, such as a lack of environmental impact assessment.
+The history of the Belarusian anti-nuclear campaign activists started in 2008 when President Lukashenko adopted the "final political decision on the construction of a nuclear power plant (NPP)."
+The Government used its traditional methods, from administrative persecution (arrests, searches, and deportations) to intimidation.
+This pressure was targeted against peaceful activists, including the experts who pointed out the poor quality of official documentation, such as the lack of an environmental impact assessment.

-Locals in the sights
+Locals in the Sights

-The Belarusian town Ostrovec was chosen as the best place for the construction of a nuclear power plant and was selected in violations of the law and without consultations with citizens or neighboring countries.
-In 2008 activists of the local campaign “Ostrovets nuclear power plant is a crime” handed about 300 signatures on a petition to president Lukashenko calling him to abandon the site.
-Independent mass-media began to report on the brave locals which marked the beginning of their persecution by the government - campaign organizers Nikolay Ulasevich and Ivan Kruk suffered organized provocation including being searched fined and detained.
-Other activists were also intimidated by local authorities, who demanded that they stop campaigning.
+The Belarusian town of Ostrovets was chosen as the best place for the construction of a nuclear power plant and was selected in violation of the law, and without consultation with citizens or neighbors.
+In 2008, the activists from the local campaign "The Island of Nuclear Power Plant is a Crime" handed about 300 signatures to President Lukashenko, calling him to the site.
+The independent mass media began reporting on the brave locals, which marked the beginning of their persecution by the government; campaign organizers Nikolay Ulasevich and Ivan Kruk suffered from organized provocation, including being searched, fined, and detained.
+Other activists were also localized by local authorities who demanded that they stop campaigning.